nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ####6.1 Deleting a task

-The delete command enables you to delete the tasks that you no longer need.
+The delete command enables you to delete the tasks that you no longer need and it is available in the following formats.

 > Format: Delete &lt;index&gt;